The Hilarious relatives-in-law. Chapter 6

 "Yes it does," all the brothers agreed in unison.

-Now on the spot where the beautiful house used to decorate the entire street, only wind wanders.
+Now on the spot, where the beautiful house used to decorate the entire street, only wind wanders.
 In bad weather it rushes over a hillock of the remaining debris of bricks and slate.
-As a rightful lord he felt his strength, grew stronger and rushed through the village, sweeping away dozens of rural homes.
+As a rightful lord he felt his strength, grew stronger and blew through the village, sweeping away dozens of rural homes.
 People did not know where everything had gone to, but the answer was quite obvious: it had been the fault of the evil wind of change.